What are the Skills SA Student Support Standards?

 Standard 5: Professional development

-You regularly complete professional development to address the specific support needs of students in South Australia.
+Every year you complete professional development to address the specific support needs of your students in South Australia.
+This includes any mandatory professional development required by Skills SA.

 Your staff need to complete professional development (PD) every year to help you address the specific barriers and support needs of your South Australian students.